-Located on Level 5 of the building the ANZAC Centenary Bell is rung everyday at 12pm (1pm on ANZAC Day).
+Located on Level 5 of the building, the ANZAC Centenary Bell is rung at midday (1pm on ANZAC Day).
 The ANZAC Bell is the largest swinging bell in Australia and is a lasting memorial to Australian and New Zealand servicemen and women involved in wars, conflicts and peacekeeping operations around the world.

 The ANZAC Bell is one of the first bells to use 3D printing in the design.
 Gold was added to the copper and tin during the casting process, reflecting a tradition dating back hundreds of years.

 The ANZAC Bell was installed in October 2018 and the first official ring was the 100th Anniversary of Armistice Day, the 11th November 2018, shortly after 11am.
 It is the largest bell of its kind ever made in Australia and was cast in Perth, Western Australia.
 The ANZAC Bell is expected to last over 500 years and weighs 6,500 Kg.

 For the full ANZAC Bell experience, we recommend booking the small group premium tour at the Bell Tower, which offers visitors the opportunity to step behind the scenes and learn about the legend of the ANZAC and the 6,500kg Bell.
 Book your unique ANZAC Bell tour here.